Hilltop Christian School

 School Board meetings are held regularly throughout the year.
 School board members are chosen by the Nominating committee of the Antioch Seventh-day Adventist Church.
 By Seventh-day Adventist Church policy, only members of the Seventh-day Adventist Church are eligible to be members of the School Board.
 Items for School Board agendas may be suggested by any interested individual to the School Board Chairperson.
 If you wish to attend a School Board meeting, please contact the School Board Chairperson or the Principal in advance of the meeting.

 For families who hold a personal belief exemption to vaccinations, signed and dated prior to January 1, 2016, that exemption will continue to be valid until their next vaccination checkpoint, Kindergarten or 7th grade, even when transferring to or from another school.
-At their next vaccination checkpoint, Kindergarten or 7th grade, these students will need to receive all mandatory vaccinations unless they can provide a medical exemption to immunization letter, completed by a physician.
+At their next vaccination checkpoint, Kindergarten or 7th grade, these students will need to receive all mandatory vaccinations unless they can provide a medical exemption-to-immunization letter, completed by a physician.
 Students who do not have a personal belief exemption form on file, prior to January 1, 2016, are required to receive all mandatory vaccinations.
-Students who will be in Kindergarten or 7th grade in the fall will need to have all mandatory vaccinations unless they can provide a medical exemption to immunization letter, completed by a physician.
-State law requires that any student entering school for the first time must furnish proof of being immunized against the following: Polio, MMR, DPT, Hep B, and Chicken Pox.
-Seventh-graders must show proof of receiving T-DAP immunization.
+Students who will be in Kindergarten or 7th grade in the fall will need to have all mandatory vaccinations unless they can provide a medical exemption-to-immunization letter, completed by a physician.
+State law requires that any student entering school for the first time must furnish proof of having the required state vaccinations.
+Seventh-graders must show proof of receiving T-DAP booster immunization.

 The charge for afternoon care is $3.75 per hour.
 For Grades K- 8, we will cap the charges at $205 a month.
 If you reach the cap, you may continue using Extended Care, but you will not be charged any more than the cap amount.